Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Sect

 From Hellenistic Greek: hairesis, meaning "team", "side", or "following".
 Traditional weighting of emphasis based on whether a birth is diurnal (sect of Helios, the Sun) or nocturnal (sect of Selene, or Moon).
+If the Sun is above the horizon, sect is diurnal; if below the horizon, sect is nocturnal.
 Sun, Jupiter and Saturn are of the diurnal sect and Moon, Venus and Mars are of the nocturnal sect.
-Mercury's sect is convertible, depending on weighting of orientality, gender etc. A planet in sect was considered significantly more potent than when out of sect.
+Mercury's sect is convertible, depending on weighting of orientality, gender etc (Ptolemy simply says that Mercury is diurnal when it is a morning star and nocturnal when an evening star).
+Contrary to what may seem to be common sense, Saturn (cold) is deemed diurnal, because he is warmed and moderated by the heat of the day, while Mars (dry) is nocturnal, being moistened and smoothed by the feminine power of night.
+A planet in sect was considered significantly more potent than when out of sect.
 Sect was given very weighty consideration by the ancients, though is not generally considered by most modern astrologers.
-[Sect was until recently considered a measure of the hemisphere location, quadrant location, house and sign placement of all visible planets, but this view is now discredited by current translations of ancient works.]

 Sedna